Diabetic Foot syndrome

 for the good outcome of the condition in both stages of the disease.

-- Numbness, burning sensation or tingling in the toes and the sole of the foot
+- numbness, burning sensation, or tingling in the toes or sole of the foot

-- Darkening of a toe, which is an indication of reduced blood supply and possible development of gangrene
+- discoloration of a toe (darkening), indicating reduced blood flow and possible gangrene

-The timely diagnosis of the symptoms plays a decisive role in the prevention of serious complications.
-A wound on a diabetic foot is a sign that should not be ignored.
+Early recognition of symptoms plays a critical role in preventing severe complications.
+Any wound in a diabetic foot should never be ignored.

 Ποιες είναι οι επεμβατικές μέθοδοι χειρουργικής θεραπείας;